fatmakahveci/argyle-task/README.md

 - [mypy](https://mypy.readthedocs.io/en/stable/) is a static type checker for Python.
 Type checkers help ensure that you’re using variables and functions in your code correctly.
 - Run: `poetry run mypy <file_name>.py`

+### pdfMiner

+- [PdfMiner](https://pypi.org/project/pdfminer/) is a text extraction tool for PDF documents.

+### playwright

+- [playwright](https://playwright.dev/python/docs/intro) was created specifically to accommodate the needs of end-to-end testing.

 ### <span id="place1">poetry</span>

 - [poetry](https://python-poetry.org/) is a tool for **dependency management** and **packaging** in Python.
 - It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
 - The most important file is `pyproject.toml`.
 It resolves the dependencies of your defined requirements, and creates the `poetry.lock` file.

+### poppler

+- [poppler](https://pypi.org/project/python-poppler/) allows you to read, render, or modify PDF documents.
+- It reads and modifies document metadata.
+- It lists and reads embedded documents.
+- It lists the fonts used by the document.
+- It searches or extracts text on a given page of the document.
+- It renders a page into a raw image.
+- It gets info about transition effects between the pages.
+- It reads the table of contents of the document.

 ### pydantic

 - [pydantic](https://docs.pydantic.dev/) is the most widely used data validation library for Python.

+### pydash

+- [pydash](https://pydash.readthedocs.io/en/latest/) is the kitchen sink of Python utility libraries for functionally doing "stuff".

+### pylint

+- [pylint](https://pypi.org/project/pylint/) is a static code analyser.
+  - A code linter is a software tool designed to examine your code and provide feedback on potential issues.
+It detects errors and offers solutions to help you ensure that your code meets standard quality guidelines.
+You can execute it at any time to verify code consistency.
+- `pylint` handles both the following:
+  - **Logical lint** detects errors and identifies potentially dangerous patterns.
+  - **Statistical lint** examines the formatting to find out the issues with its style and structure.

 ### pytest